DRuggeri/nut_exporter/README.md

 # Network UPS Tools (NUT) Prometheus Exporter

 A [Prometheus](https://prometheus.io) exporter for the Network UPS Tools server.
 This exporter utilizes the [go.nut](https://github.com/robbiet480/go.nut) project as a network client of the NUT platform.
 The exporter is written in a way to permit an administrator to scrape one or many UPS devices visible to a NUT client as well as one or all NUT variables.
+A single instance of this exporter can scrape one or many NUT servers as well.

 ## Variables and information
 The variables exposed to a NUT client by the NUT system are the lifeblood of a deployment.
 These variables are consumed by this exporter and coaxed to Prometheus types.